stacyphillipsea/historicfloodlevels/README.md

 * Table widths fixed and headers fixed
 * Added hyperlink for full screen image
 * External hyperlinks now are forced to open in new tab
+* Used "app.get_asset_url()" to get correct path for local images so they are pulled in correctly, instead of having them as urls

 ## Things that could be improved
 * Would like to colour code storms in the top 10 table